martinsolent/bdats/docs/EPA/index.md

 A log book is is a good idea to track your daily progress, tasks, issues, and reflections.
 This can be digital or physical and will be help in the Write up stage

 **Report Writing & Referencing**

 Strength you academic skills

 ## Doing the Project

 **Project Outline**
-A Project Outline needs to be completed and signed off by Southampton Solent University, the Apprentice and their employer - it's not graded, but will give us an idea of what we intend to do for your project.
+A Project Outline needs to be completed and signed off by Southampton Solent University, the Apprentice and their employer - it's not graded.
 A template will be supplied and once completed should be no more than one side of A4.

 **Final Report Structure**

+For the final Synoptic Report, you will be provided with a template outlining the main sections required.
+You can add additional sections if necessary to fit the specific needs of your project.

 1. Title Page
 2. Acknowledgements
 3. Summary